PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Fit the center position of chop A, using the images from before the chop-subtraction.
+   # Fit the center position of chop A, using the images from before the chop-subtraction
-   # For simplicity, only the mean of the image stack is fitted.
+   # For simplicity, only the mean of the image stack is fitted

-   module = FitCenterModule(name_in='center1',
+   module = FitCenterModule(name_in='center',
                             image_in_tag='chopa_crop',
                             fit_out_tag='chopa_fit',
                             mask_out_tag=None,